UNICEF Executive and Leadership Team

 What roles are included in UNICEF’s leadership team?

-The leadership team of UNICEF includes roles such as Chief Executive Officer, Chief Financial Officer, Chief Field Office (Chief Financial Officer), President, Co-President of UNICEF Georgetown.
+The leadership team of UNICEF includes roles such as Chief Executive Officer, Chief Financial Officer, Chief Field Office (Chief Financial Officer), Health Nutrition Officer & Chief Financial Officer, Nutrition Cluster Lead At Aden Zone & Oic, Chief of Field Office Chief Financial Officer.